-To implement new solutions, test new programs and new configurations before “touching” the production environment, I heavily rely on my home LAB where also most of my blog posts are taken from.
+To test programs, new configurations and implement new solutions, I heavily rely on my Home Lab where also most of my blog posts are taken from.

 Since the hardware choice depends on the available budget and must respect the compatibility criteria as defined in the HCL VMware, I had to do some investigations to find the right configuration that best match my needs.

-To save some money, my final choice was a whitebox server equipped with hardware ESXi compatible.
-Whiteboxes are configured to boot from USB.
+My final choice was a whitebox server equipped with hardware supported by VMware.
+Servers in my lab are configured to boot from USB.

-- DISKs: Transcend 256GB SSD SATA III, SanDisk Cruzer Switch 4GB USB Flash Drive
+- DISKs: Transcend 256GB SSD SATA III (server-side caching), Western Digital 1TB, SanDisk Cruzer Switch 4GB USB Flash Drive (VSAN)

-The main LAB storage is the QNAP TS-421.
-It is an iSCSI model equipped with 4 x 2 TB disks in RAID 5 configuration.
-It is sized with different LUNs and NFS shares.
+STORAGE01: QNAP TS-421. iSCSI model equipped with 4 x 2 TB disks in RAID 5 configuration sized with different LUNs and NFS shares.

 Total space: 6 TB

-The secondary storage is a Synology DS214 equipped with 2 x 2 TB disks in RAID 1 configuration.
-This NAS is used for backup purposes only.
+STORAGE02: Synology DS214.
+The device is equipped with 2 x 2 TB disks in RAID 1 configuration.
+This NAS is used for backup purposes.